Person struck by stray bullet after nearby dispute in Iowa City

 Nobody has been arrested in connection to the incident.

-Several incidents of gunshots have been reported in the general area in each of February, March, and April.
-Iowa City Police recently executed search warrants at homes in the neighborhood.
+Several incidents of gunshots have been reported in the general area in each of

 An investigation into the matter is ongoing.
 Members of the public who may have information about this incident can call Sgt.
-Jerry Blomgren at (319) 356-5276 or email him here.
+Jerry Blomgren at (319) 356-5276 or email him

 Iowa City Area CrimeStoppers is also offering a $1,000 reward for information that leads to an arrest.
-Reports can be made anonymously to them at (319) 358-TIPS, using the P3 Tips app, or on their website.
+Reports can be made anonymously to them at (319) 358-TIPS, using the P3 Tips app, or on